Financial Communication

 We have an Acting Director, Acting Superintendent, and Acting Principals

-The Employer has been actively pushing to place unqualified instructors in classrooms — including unqualified Teachers of the Deaf
+The Employer has been actively pushing to place unqualified instructors in classrooms —including specialized positions where qualification requirements must be strictly respected

 This trend threatens the foundation of our profession and risks devaluing the specialized training, credentials, and lived classroom expertise of OSSTF educators.